Security and Privacy on Generative Data in AIGC: A Survey: Conclusion

 \section{Conclusion}

 The rapid growth of AIGC has made data creation easier.
 Many generative data flood the cyberspace, which poses security and privacy issues.
 This survey comprehensively discusses the security and privacy issues on generative data and reviews the corresponding solutions.
 Firstly, We show the process of AIGC and point out the security and privacy from the perspective of the fundamental properties of information security.
 After that, we reveal the successful experiences of state-of-the-art protection measures in terms of the foundational properties of privacy, controllability, authenticity, and compliance, respectively.
 Finally, we discuss possible future directions in this area.

-We hope that this survey will provide new ideas on the security and privacy on generative data.
+{Generative data now plays a significant and positive role in a variety of fields.
+Several surveys have also provided insights from different perspectives for the wide-scale application of generative data, including stable data transmission \cite{saleh2024messagebrokersgenerativeai}, mobile network deployment \cite{xu2024unleashing}, semantic communications \cite{liu2024semantic}, and even personalized healthcare \cite{chen2024revolution}.
+Our survey provides guidance on security and privacy for all existing applications of generative data.
+Firstly, for the designers of the AIGC model, we expect them to pay attention to the existing security and privacy issues and then revise the AIGC model in terms of privacy, controllability, authenticity, and compliance.
+Secondly, for users of the AIGC model, we expect them to use it in a way that avoids compromising individual privacy while prohibiting the generation of potentially non-compliant data.
+We hope that this survey can provide new ideas on the security and privacy on generative data, promoting the application of trustworthy generative data.}